Castle: Gatehouse

 The entrance was often the weakest part in a circuit of defences.
 To overcome this, the gatehouse was developed, allowing those inside the castle to control the flow of traffic.
 In earth and timber castles, the gateway was usually the first feature to be rebuilt in stone.
 The front of the gateway was a blind spot and to overcome this, projecting towers were added on each side of the gate in a style similar to that developed by the Romans.
 The gatehouse contained a series of defences to make a direct assault more difficult than battering down a simple gate.
 Typically, there were one or more portcullises – a wooden grille reinforced with metal to block a passage – and arrowslits to allow defenders to harry the enemy.
 The passage through the gatehouse was lengthened to increase the amount of time an assailant had to spend under fire in a confined space and unable to retaliate.

-It is a popular myth that so-called murder holes – openings in the ceiling of the gateway passage – were used to pour boiling oil or molten lead on attackers; the price of oil and lead and the distance of the gatehouse from fires meant that this was impractical.
-This method was, however, a common practice in the MENA region and the Mediterranean castles and fortifications where such resources were abundant.
+It is a popular myth that murder holes – openings in the ceiling of the gateway passage – were used to pour boiling oil or molten lead on attackers; the price of oil and lead and the distance of the gatehouse from fires meant that this was impractical.
+This method was, however, a common practice in Middle Eastern and Mediterranean castles and fortifications, where such resources were abundant.
 They were most likely used to drop objects on attackers, or to allow water to be poured on fires to extinguish them.
 Provision was made in the upper storey of the gatehouse for accommodation so the gate was never left undefended, although this arrangement later evolved to become more comfortable at the expense of defence.

 During the 13th and 14th centuries the barbican was developed.
 This consisted of a rampart, ditch, and possibly a tower, in front of the gatehouse which could be used to further protect the entrance.
 The purpose of a barbican was not just to provide another line of defence but also to dictate the only approach to the gate.

 Moat

-A moat was a ditch surrounding a castle – or dividing one part of a castle from another – and could be either dry or filled with water.
-Its purpose often had a defensive purpose, preventing siege towers from reaching walls making mining harder, but could also be ornamental.
+A moat is a ditch surrounding a castle – or dividing one part of a castle from another – and could be either dry or filled with water.
+It often had a defensive purpose, preventing siege towers from reaching walls, along with making mining harder, but could also be ornamental.
 Water moats were found in low-lying areas and were usually crossed by a drawbridge, although these were often replaced by stone bridges.
 The site of the 13th-century Caerphilly Castle in Wales covers over 30 acre and the water defences, created by flooding the valley to the south of the castle, are some of the largest in Western Europe.